pic

 When the Issue Arises

 Let's start examining three examples.
-They cover all the possible situations where closures could result in type instability, allowing us to identify real-world scenarios where they could emerge.
+They cover all the possible situations where closures could result in type instability.

 The first examples reveal that the placement of the inner function could matter for type stability.